 1. Preheat the oven to 400 degrees F.

-2. Combine 4 cups flour, 2 tablespoons sugar, the baking powder, salt and cinnamon in an electric mixer fitted with a paddle attachment.
+2. Combine 4 cups flour, 2 tablespoons sugar, the baking powder and salt in an electric mixer fitted with a paddle attachment.

 3.Blend in the cold butter at the lowest speed and mix until the butter is in pea-sized pieces.

-7. Place on a cookie sheet lined with parchment paper.
+7. Place on a baking sheet lined with parchment

 8. Brush with egg wash and bake 20-30 minutes or until the edges are golden and the centres are done.